-GASB Statement No. 68 was implemented for the year ended December 31, 2015, and required a \$1,091,999 (reduction) restatement of beginning net position.
+GASB Statement No. 68 was implemented for the year ended December 31, 2015.
 GASB Statement No. 68 is related to the accounting treatment of defined benefit pension plans, specifically the Public Employees Retirement Association of Minnesota (PERA).
-This is a result of a change in an accounting principle and does not affect SWT's obligation requirements as set by Minnesota Statute.
-While the accounting standard changed, SWT will continue to fund the pension plan based on required contribution rates as set by MN Statute.
-See Note 9 of the notes to financial statements for additional information.
+While the accounting standard changed, SWT will continue to fund the pension plan based on required contribution rates as set by Minnesota Statute.
+See Note 10 of the notes to financial statements for additional information.